 Baylor College of Medicine

 The Baylor medical school has retained a top position in the best medical programs of the country.
 Particularly, it is prominent for having the lowest tuition among all the private medical colleges in the United States.
 Moreover, the Graduate School of Biomedical Sciences is one of the top 25 graduate schools in the US.
-Also, the Nurse Anesthetist program of the School of Allied Health Sciences ranks 2nd and the physician assistant program secure a position at 6th.
-In addition to that, the National School of Tropical Medicine is notable in the USA as it is the only school in the nation which has been working exclusively for the ignored tropical diseases and related research.
+Also, the Nurse Anesthetist program of the School of Allied Health Sciences ranks 2nd and the physician assistant program secures a position on 6th.
+In addition to that, the National School of Tropical Medicine is notable in the USA as it is the only school in the nation that has been working exclusively for the ignored tropical diseases and related research.

 There are a total of 4 schools in the university.
 These include a medical school, Baylor College of Medicine (BMC); the Graduate School of Biomedical Sciences; the School of Allied Health Sciences; and the National School of Tropical Medicine.